turingschool-examples/backend_mod_1_prework/README.md

     1. [Booleans](https://learnrubythehardway.org/book/ex27.html) - just read through this lesson, you do not need to memorize anything, or create flashcards(unless you _really_ want to).
     2. [Boolean Practice](https://learnrubythehardway.org/book/ex28.html)

-1. Work through the exercise files in the day_2/exercises directory.
-Complete them in this order:
+1. Work through the exercise files in the day_3/exercises directory.
-    1. arrays
-    1. iteration

 1. Answer the questions in the questions.md file in the day_2 directory.